Should You Try a Keto Diet if You Have an Autoimmune Disease?

 Paleo Protein and Collagen

-Keto can be hard on liver because it is primarily the liver that metabolizes fat for energy.
+Keto can be hard on the liver because it is primarily the liver that metabolizes fat for energy.
 For that reason, I recommend anyone following a keto diet to take Liver Support in order to optimize liver functioning.

 - Martin, Colin R., Victor R. Preedy, and Angela M. Abbatecola.
 Diet and Nutrition in Dementia and Cognitive Decline.
 London, England: Academic Press, 2015.
 Print.